Torsion vs. Extension Springs

 Should You Have One or Two Garage Door Springs?

 Many people wonder if they should have more than one garage door spring.
 The answer depends on the type of garage door you have.
 Remember that extension springs always come in pairs, with one on each side along the roller tracks.
-Torsion spring garage doors can use any number of springs.
+Torsion spring garage doors can use any number of springs, however, we recommend two torsion springs on a door.
+This is because when the spring is wound up, it tends to pull in one direction.
+By having two springs, the pull in one direction will be distributed.
+Also, if one spring does break, you would still have half of your counterbalance weight.
+For example, if you have a 100-pound door and you break a spring, you’d only need to lift 50 lbs to get out in case of emergency.

 Remember, a garage door can only work with springs.
 The door will be far too heavy for your opener to lift without them.
 So make sure you have two functioning extension springs or at least one functioning torsion spring for your garage door system.
 Talk to your garage door professional to know how many torsion springs you need for your current system.